 So much for individual freedom and small government.

 In his sustained critique of bourgeois political economy, Marx points out that the problem with definitions of the IMF variety is that they dwell on surface appearances and external forms, which are then posited as universal and timeless characteristics of what humanity is or at least ought to be.
-Such approaches easily slide into a kind of essentialism in which the roots of capitalism are traced to some universal and timeless thing called human nature or what Adam Smith characterized as our species-specific "propensity to truck, barter, and exchange."
+Such approaches easily slide into a kind of essentialism in which the roots of capitalism are traced to something called human nature or what Adam Smith characterized as our species-specific "propensity to truck, barter, and exchange."

 Naturalizing capitalism is precisely what unifies the bourgeois political economy of Marx's day and the mainstream economics of our own.